-- A lot of modern machines include a quick release or tool-less system for quickly swopping out a dull blade for a new one.
+- A lot of modern machines include a quick release or tool-less system for quickly swapping out a dull blade for a new one.
 U shank blades, which were used on older models, need to be removed with an Allen or hex key.
 That’s not always the case on newer machines.
-Either way, a quick release system is definitely preferable these days.
+Either way, a quick-release system is definitely preferable these days.

 - Use the correct blade for the material you’re cutting.
-Wood for wood, metal for metal etc. You can buy jigsaw blades in multipacks which include blades for different materials and finishes.
+Wood blad for cutting wood, metal blade for cutting metal etc. You can buy jigsaw blades in multipacks which include blades for different materials and finishes.